 Using a combination of dental restorations and COSMETIC TREATMENTS, we can rebuild your smile according to your needs.
 Each full-mouth restoration is completely customized, whether that includes crowns, inlays, onlays, implants, or periodontal care.
-Dr. Roth will talk through your options and work with you to build a plan that is affordable and effective, giving you a smile you can wear and use with confidence.
+Dr. Parekh will talk through your options and work with you to build a plan that is affordable and effective, giving you a smile you can wear and use with confidence.

 Comprehensive Protection with CEREC® Same-Day Crowns